artemkorobko/stm32/stm32f103-DFU/bootloader/README.md

 # USB CDC ACM device implementation

-This is the implementation of USB CDC ACM device for STM32F103 MCU.
+This is the implementation of USB CDC ACM DFU boot loader device for STM32F103 MCU.

 # Protocol
 ## Inbound version